M1 Abrams Tank

 The M1 Abrams is known for its stabilized gun and ability to shoot accurately on the move.

-In addition to its stability and accuracy, The M1 Abrams is also known for its superior crew protection (including chemical/biological/nuclear), safe stowage of ammunition to prevent explosions, speed and maneuverability on rough ground, and efficient ventilation (tank itself can kick up a lot of dust; current conflicts present threat of chemical/biological/nuclear attacks).
-It also requires a minimum of maintenance; The M1’s turbine engine (as opposed to diesel) means reliable, fewer parts, lighter weight, and can use a wide range of fuels.
-The tank has a very low profile with a very shallow turret, making it a smaller target.
+In addition to its stability and accuracy, The M1 Abrams is also known for its superior crew protection (including chemical/biological/nuclear), safe storage of ammunition to prevent explosions, speed, and maneuverability on rough ground, and efficient ventilation.
+It also requires a minimum of maintenance; The M1’s turbine engine is more reliable, requires fewer parts, is lightweight, and allows for a wide range of fuels.
+The tank has a low profile with a very shallow turret, making it a smaller target.
 Its tracks are rubber, and its turret can be rotated 360° in 9 seconds.
 It can climb obstacles 4 ft high and cross a 9 ft wide ditch.

 Weight: 55 Tons, most of which is Chobham armor.